Kokuhaku Jikkō Iinkai: Ren'ai Series: Heroines Run the Show (2022)

 In August 2021, a second anime television series titled Heroines Run the Show: The Unpopular Girl and the Secret Task was announced.
 The story focuses on Hiyori Suzumi and her journey to becoming the junior manager of LIPxLIP.
 The series is produced by Lay-duce and directed by Noriko Hashimoto, with scripts written by Yoshimi Narita, character designs by Kaori Ishii, and music composed by Moe Hyūga.
 It aired from April 7 to June 23, 2022.

 Other media

 Light novels

 A light novel series adaptation is published by Kadokawa Shoten's Kadokawa Beans Bunko.
 The volumes are written by Tōko Fujitani up to volume 6, and then Mari Kōsaka from volume 7 onwards.
-Illustrations were solely done by Yamako up to volume 9, but later only provides the color illustrations; the duty is taken up by Ruia Shimakage from volume 10 onwards.
+Illustrations were solely done by Yamako up to volume 9, but later only provided the color illustrations; the duty was taken up by Ruia Shimakage from volume 10 onwards.